dotlang/language/doc/RFE.md

 What about tuple?
 For tuple it is different. we need it because we use `{}` for code block too and if a function only returns a tuple literal it will be confusing.
 We can remove it for array and map.

-? - Rename tuple to struct.
+Y - Rename tuple to struct.

-? - one negative thing about literals is that they are not orthogonal. can we make them + tuple orth?
+N - one negative thing about literals is that they are not orthogonal. can we make them + tuple orth?
 `var arr = $[1, 2, 3]`.
 we can say `$` is a special function which creates array and map literals.